 Amy’s Rules and Regs

 These decisions came easily but, when it came time to define the Salon’s structure, I struggled.
-I wanted the group to be a place for self-discipline, deep listening, and equity.
-In other words, I wanted rules.
+To work, I knew the salon needed to be a place for self-discipline, deep listening, and equity.
+In other words, we would need rules.
 And I knew I couldn’t invite my friends to join until I had a reasonably firm grip on how the Salon would function.

 In looking over my Word documents from that time so long ago, I came across one titled “Amy’s Rules and Regulations.”
 And I had to laugh: it was sooo me!